The Editor Suggests :

 sagra: See, saqra.

-saiwa, saywa: (n) (1) A column of energy that energetically unites the three worlds, the three energy centers.
-JLH AVO RS (2) A tall column of stones built by an Andean priest to represent his/her power, or a column of living energy.
-RS QNO (3) One of the organizing principles.
+saiwa, saywa: (n) (1) A column of energy that unites the three worlds (hanaqpacha, kaypacha, ukhupacha), the three energy centers.
+JLH AVO RS Pillar; shaft of light; a column of energy mediated by siwar q'enti that descends from the hanaqpacha to create a bridge between the spiritual and physical realms.
+PSPM A column of living energy or shaft of light from the heavens connecting the sublime, purely spiritual realm (the hanaqpacha) to the physical realm (the kaypacha).
+ANON1 (2) A tall column of stones built by an Andean priest to represent his/her power, or a column of living energy.
+RS QNO A specific type of apacheta or altar that consists of a tall, thin, vertical stack of stones representing and embodying a healer or priest's divinely ordained power.
+ANON1 (3) One of the organizing principles.
 JLH AVO (See, munay, nuna, chekak, yuya, ch'ulla, kallari, kawsay.)
-(3) Boundary; limit.
-RS (See, itu.)
+(4) Boundary; limit.
+RS (4) Can refer to the etheric template of a shrine or altar which is embedded into that shrine from the heavens.
+ANON1 (See, itu.)

 saiwa state: (n) Energy column created by priests by intention and that extends from the middle world to the upper world.
 WMG Just being, not doing.
 The three energy centers are in a synchronistic state.
 AVO (See, saiwa.)